-If you suddenly find that the GMass button has disappeared from your Gmail interface, here are a few steps to take to resolve the issue:
+If you suddenly find that the GMass button has disappeared from your Gmail interface, this guide will help you.

 - Try reloading Gmail again.
 Every time you reload Gmail, your browser will attempt to fetch the GMass buttons from our server.
 If there was a connection issue the last time you loaded Gmail, the buttons may not have loaded.

 - Shut down all of Chrome, by making sure all Chrome windows are closed, and that Chrome is not an active running process anymore.
 Then relaunch Chrome and reload Gmail.
 Sometimes Chrome doesn’t properly load an extension and needs to be started from scratch in order for it to recognize a new browser extension.

 - Check for conflicting extensions.
 If the red GMass buttons appear to the right of the Gmail Search field, but the GMass button doesn’t appear when you Compose a new email, that’s a sign of a conflicting browser extension.

 Go to chrome://extensions and see what might be conflicting with GMass.
 You may have to conduct some trial and error by disabling one extension at a time, reloading Gmail, seeing if that fixes it, and if not, re-enable that one, and disable a different one, and repeat.